 There’s a saying in the tech industry that says ‘The flaw in most computer systems is the big, fleshy lump of meat sat in front of them.’

-To put this in security system terms, how many times have you watched a Hollywood crime thriller where the criminal sneaks past the security desk or CCTV cameras while the guard on duty is asleep.
+To put this in security system terms, let me ask how many times you have watched a Hollywood crime thriller where the criminal sneaks past the security desk or CCTV cameras while the guard is asleep?

 Home security system flaws are just as likely to be human errors as their Hollywood counterparts.
 Here though, it’s more likely to be lack of reaction to an alarm or the simple fact that people can’t monitor security systems all the time – By the time someone reviews the CCTV recording and identifies the individual in it, they are long gone and unlikely to be found again.